justmedusty/Kryptos/README.md

-A simple rust telnet chat server.
+An encrypted rust telnet chat server.

 Takes usernames on entry and broadcasts join and leave messages with the users given name.